yohman/21S-DH151/Weeks/Week03/Lab/README.md

 	cursor: pointer; /* change cursor to hand on hover */ }
 ```

+### Layout

-Simple layout changes can be made
+Simple layout changes can be made as well

 `grid-template-columns` can be modified to your liking.
 Note that the `1fr` indicates the remainder of the space allocated.
 Here are some examples: